prateeksharma21/Competitive-Programming/README.md

 # Competitive Programming
-This Repository contains various Algorithms implemented by me.
+This Repository contains various Algorithms implementation by me.